lazypwny751/themis-privacy-guard/README.md

 ## Usage

 #### __tpg-dep-check
-__tpg-dep-check is the function that detects the programs required for tpg to run, it doesn't need to use manual, other functions already use this __tpg-dep-check at the right time
+The '__tpg-dep-check' is the function that detects the programs required for tpg to run, it doesn't need to use manual, other functions already use this __tpg-dep-check at the right time

 #### __get-priv-key
-The __get-priv-key function allows you to manipulate your private key.
+The '__get-priv-key' function allows you to manipulate your private key.
 You can do 2 operations with arguments 1.
 You can print The second argument is the 'write' argument.
 Its usage is as follows:
 '__get-priv-key write <directory-path>' saves your personal key in a file named <hostanme>.priv in the specified directory

 #### __get-pub-key
-__get-pub-key function can be used with 2 arguments 1. 'print', that is, it displays your public key on the screen 2. argument is 'write' argument, which is used as '__get-pub-key write <directory-path>' to the specified directory It saves your public key in a file named <hostname>.pub
+'__get-pub-key' function can be used with 2 arguments 1. 'print', that is, it displays your public key on the screen 2. argument is 'write' argument, which is used as '__get-pub-key write <directory-path>' to the specified directory It saves your public key in a file named <hostname>.pub